 The basic trick is to have layers with multi-uses.
 Take along a fedora, knit hat, or beret if you like to wear hats; you will have plenty of opportunity for them in Budapest at this time of year.

-December Holidays and Events
+December Events in Budapest

 Just as in all countries that celebrate Christmas, the end-of-the-month holiday dominates special events in December.
 If you're in Budapest during December, you'll experience Christmas in a decidedly European way.
 Don't forget to go out at night to see Budapest's stunning architecture and bridges over the Danube lit up in Christmas dress.
 It will be a holiday to remember and one with many interesting photo ops.